 - CT scan and MRI

 The most common forms of headache treatment are adequate rest and pain-relieving medications.
-A doctor can prescribe you the right preventive medicine depending on your conditions and the causes of the pain.
+A doctor can prescribe you the right preventive medicine depending on your condition and the causes of the pain.

 Treatment of the underlying problem stops the recurring headaches.
 When no other problem appears, treatment is focused on stopping the pain.
 When you are ready to start preventive therapy, your doctor may recommend –

 - Antidepressants (tricyclic antidepressants) – Such as nortriptyline pamelor may be used to treat chronic headaches.
 These drugs can help treat problems that accompany severe daily headaches, such as depression, anxiety, and irregular sleep.
-Other antidepressants, such as selective serotonin reuptake inhibitors (SSRI), fluoxetine (Prozac, Sarafem and others) may help treat depression and anxiety, but are no more effective than placebo for headaches.
+Other antidepressants, such as selective serotonin reuptake inhibitors (SSRI), and fluoxetine (Prozac, Sarafem, and others) may help treat depression and anxiety but are no more effective than placebo for headaches.

 - Beta blockers – These drugs, commonly used to treat high blood pressure, and are also important in preventing episodic migraines.
 Some beta blockers include atenolol, metoprolol (Lopressor, Toprol-XL) and propranolol (Inderal, Innopran XL).